arashsheyda/nuxt-neo4j/README.md

 ## Features

 - **Effortless Integration**: Set up a database with just one line of configuration.
+- **DevTools Support**: you will be able to access neo4j's workspace from Nuxt DevTools!
 - **Easy to Use**: The module provides a `useDriver` function for easy interaction with the database.
 - **Developer Experience**: this module is using the official `neo4j-driver` so it has full support of typescript.